shreyansh26/fast-check/README.md

 # vacation
-Simple VR App for practice
+Simple VR App for practice from the Udacity VR course.